 These traumas are often kept alive or worsened by the stigma, discrimination, and bias experienced in health care settings and women's home communities.
 The systemic effects of discrimination on the basis of race, sexual orientation, gender identity, social status, or age can add to women's individual burdens and increase their chances of experiencing trauma again.

-Recent studies have also shown that the trauma experienced by women living with HIV often has serious negative health effects regardless of whether the trauma occurred before or after women learned they were infected with HIV.
+Recent studies have also shown that the trauma experienced by women living with HIV often has serious negative health effects regardless of whether it occurred before or after women learned they were living with HIV.
 One study found that women living with HIV in the US who had suffered recent trauma were more than four times more likely to experience HIV treatment failure and not remain virally suppressed.
 Women who had experienced recent trauma were also almost four times more likely to have sex with someone whose HIV status they did not know and with whom they did not use a condom.
 Without the ability to maintain viral suppression, HIV disease gets progressively worse and women's health declines.
-In addition, people living with HIV who are not virally suppressed can spread the infection to others more easily, especially when they have unprotected sex.
+In addition, people living with HIV who are not virally suppressed risk transmitting the virus to others more easily.

 ~ Marta Z.